fsossai/fsossai.github.io/index.md

 of their algorithms, while a powerful compiler should exploit them and minimize the performance cost of the abstractions that permit such expressiveness.

-Nobody focusing on an algorithm enojys being distracted by a code that quickly gets unreadable and inflexible because of tedious implementation details.
+During the implementation of an algortihm, it's easy to get distracted by low-level details that pollute our code making it unreadable and inflexible.

-When single-core performance is not enough, the problem is exacerbated by manual parallelelization techniques that, for example, require data structures to be reshaped or even worse, redesigned.
+When single-core performance is not enough, the problem is exacerbated by manual parallelization techniques that, for example, require data structures to be reshaped or even worse, redesigned.

+Automatic parallelization for scientific codes has been studied for decades with remarkable results.
+However, when programs are not dominated by well-structured array computation we are in dim candlelight.

 This is why I'm investigating the following questions:
 0. What is hindering compilers from **extracting parallelism** in sequential programs?
 0. How to bring **data collections** into the compiler to unlock more parallelizing transformations?

-Parallelism in scientific codes has been studied for decades with remarkable results.
-However, when programs are not dominated by well-structured array computation we are in dim candlelight.
+To answer these questions I'm studying the nature of the **loop-carried data dependences** that block parallelization and how we can satisfy them in less conventional ways.
 I believe that in the advent of an even more heterogeneous future, the importance of a compiler that understands and manipulates parallelism will be hard to overstate.